thoth-station/adviser/docs/source/unit.rst

 Which pipeline unit type should be chosen?
 ==========================================

 Sometimes it might be tricky to select the right pipeline unit.
-There were designed multiple unit types to provide a framework for resolver to easily write units.
+Multiple unit types were designed to provide a framework for resolver to easily write units.
 These units have different overhead and are designed for specific use cases.
-It's crucial to select the right pipeline unit for the right use case to keep the pipeline well performing.
+It's crucial to select the right pipeline unit for the right use case to keep the pipeline performing well.

 The most expensive pipeline units are :ref:`steps <steps>`.
 They are run each time a package is about to be added to resolver's internal state.
-As it is the most expensive one, it also provides the most information for a pipeline unit developer - which package in which specific version is about to be added to a partially resolved state and how the resolver state looks like.
-These units, as the only ones, can affect the final unit score.
+As it is the most expensive one, it also provides the most information for a pipeline unit developer - which package in which specific version is about to be added to a partially resolved state and what the resolver state looks like.
+These units are the only ones that can affect the final unit score.

 The second most expensive pipeline units are :ref:`sieves <sieves>`.
 They do not provide access to resolver's internal state, but are called each time there are packages in specific versions considered for further resolution.
 As the name suggests, these units filter out packages that should not occur in the final software stack.
-These units, in opposite to :ref:`steps <steps>`, do not provide access to resolver's internal state (states are created out of the packages that were not filtered by sieves).
+These units, unlike :ref:`steps <steps>`, do not provide access to resolver's internal state (states are created out of the packages that were not filtered by sieves).

 The third most expensive pipeline units are :ref:`strides <strides>`.
 They are called on each fully resolved state that eventually (if all wraps accept fully